Fallen786/Fallen786/README.md

 - 👋 Hi, I’m @Fallen786
-- 👀 I’m interested in Roselyn
+- 👀 I’m interested in small projects to make me comfortable with python
-- 🌱 I’m currently learning sets
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on relationship
+- 💞️ I’m looking to collaborate on any projects for newcommers
-- 📫 How to reach me
+- 📫 How to reach me - aidenaugustine777@gmail.com

 <!---
 Fallen786/Fallen786 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.